triblatron/dagui/README.md

   * scene graph with rigid body transforms
   * strict tree
   * rendering backend
+    * Use concept of painter?
+      * draw primitives such as Shape
     * Generate textured triangles
-    * provide interface to be implemented by integration
+    * Provide interface to be implemented by integration
-    * agnostic to graphics API
+    * Agnostic to graphics API
       * OpenGL
       * Vulkan
       * Metal
       * DirectX
-    * needs to be efficient
+    * Needs to be efficient
-      * submit batches of triangles rather than one vertex like in the days of old
+      * submit batches of triangles rather than one vertex per call like in the days of old
     * Generate text for rendering by integration
       * puts dependencies in integration
         * harfbuzz